 Drinks available at the Pub Lunch

-You can order a variety of ales, stouts, and lagers at the Pub Lunch for an additional charge (if you don’t have the beverage package).
+You can order a variety of ales, stouts, and lagers at the Pub Lunch for an additional charge (if you don’t have the Premier Beverage Package).
 Hard apple cider is also on the menu, and you can also ask for a mixed drink.
 Unlike in the main dining room, you’ll be right in or just next to a bar, so drink service is always pretty quick.